 Similar to its competitor Zomato, one of the ways in which Swiggy generates revenue is by selling the attention aggregated on its app to restaurants looking to market themselves.

 Swiggy allows two different kinds of advertising across its web and app properties — higher priority listing of restaurants & banner promotions.

 Swiggy ads work on a Cost per click model, meaning advertisers only pay if users click on their ads.

 Swiggy Access ( Swiggy Operated Cloud Kitchens )

-In Nov 2017, Swiggy launched Access, a programme to house multiple restaurant partners under a Swiggy operated central delivery kitchen facility in order to help partners expand to neighbourhoods they don’t operate in.
+In Nov 2017, Swiggy launched Access, a program to house multiple restaurant partners under a Swiggy operated central delivery kitchen facility in order to help partners expand to neighborhoods they don’t operate in.